joeodx/AZURE_cloud/Monitoring_data_dashboards/README.md

 ![](/images/added1.jpg)

-* Now you can edit and rearrange teh dashboard to your taste.
+Now you can edit and rearrange teh dashboard to your taste.

 ![](/images/added2.jpg)

-* You can also configure the charts to your liking.
+You can also configure the charts to your liking.

 ![](/images/added3.jpg)

 *********************************************************************

 ## Load testing with the package Apache

-If you want to test how many requets your application can get, you need tp laod test
+* If you want to test how many requets your application can get, you need to do load test.
+* The main objective of a load test is to determine the system's behavior concerning its response time, throughput, and resource utilization when subjected to various levels of simulated user activity or workload.

 * First of all SSH into your app instance on gitbash

-Then type the following command to install Apache
+* Then type the following command to install Apache

 ```
 sudo apt-get install apache2-utils